If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 See, this is why server preservation is important.

-Mario Kart DS is one of the most popular games on the DS as well as one of the best selling Mario Kart games of all time.
+Mario Kart DS is one of the most popular games on the DS as well as one of the best selling Mario Kart games of all time and the first game to utilize the now-defunct Nintendo Wi-Fi Connection service.
 It's the Mario Kart game that introduced the Retro Grand Prix, which has since become a series staple.
 Also, R.O.B.

 There is some additional information relating to this game's development on the Mario Kart Wii page.